Liberty Lillibridge Psy.D. (He/Him)

 +1 (347) 201-9985

-I am a postdoctoral fellow at Bryant West Psychology who has training and experience working with adults from diverse backgrounds and lived experiences.
-I specialize in life transitions, adjustment difficulties, men’s issues, identity development, spiritual issues, perfectionism, relational difficulties, and Asian/Multiracial mental health.
+I am a postdoctoral therapist at Bryant West Psychology, working with adults from diverse backgrounds and lived experiences.
+I am available both in-person (Midtown West) and throughout New York State online.
+I work with those struggling with anxiety, depression, and stress around school, work and career, and those navigating conflict in their social, family, and intimate relationships.
+I also work with those in the midst of major life transitions, men struggling with self-expression, sexuality, and shifting expectations around their social roles.
+I am very interested in working with people struggling with issues of identity, spirituality, loneliness, perfectionism, as well as Asian/Multiracial mental health.
 Life is full of challenges that are often hard to manage on one’s own.
-I am here as both a fellow traveler and trained professional to help.
+I am here as both a fellow traveler and a trained professional to help.

 Accessibility Toolbar